biolab/orange2/docs/extend-widgets/rst/settings.rst

     ])}

 :obj:`ContextField`'s constructor gets the name and flags and a list of arguments that are written directly into the object instance.
 To follow the example, recall what Select Attributes looks like: it allows you to select a subset of attributes, the class attribute and the meta attributes that you want to use; the attributes in the corresponding three list boxes are stored in the widget's variables :obj:`chosenAttributes`, :obj:`classAttribute` and :obj:`metaAttributes` respectively.
-When the user selects some attributes in any of these boxes, the selection is stored in :obj:`selectedChosen`, :obj:`selectedClass` and <cose>selectedMeta</cose>.
-The remaining attributes - those that are not in any of these three list boxes - are in the leftover listbox on the left-hand side of the widget, and the content of the box is stored in the widget's variable :obj:`inputAttributes`.
+When the user selects some attributes in any of these boxes, the selection is stored in :obj:`selectedChosen`, :obj:`selectedClass` and :obj:`selectedMeta`.
+The remaining attributes
+- those that are not in any of these three list boxes - are in the leftover listbox on the left-hand side of the widget, and the content of the box is stored in the widget's variable :obj:`inputAttributes`.

 The above definition tells that the context needs to store the contents of the three list boxes by specifying the corresponding variables; the list of attributes is given as the name of the field and the list of selected attributes is in the optional named attribute :obj:`selected`.
 By :obj:`reservoir` we told the context handler that the attributes are taken from :obj:`inputAttributes`.
 So, when a context is retrieved, all the attributes that are not in any of the three list boxes are put into :obj:`inputAttributes`.

 Why the mess?
 Couldn't we just store :obj:`inputAttributes` as the fourth list box?
 Imagine that the user first loads the data with attributes A, B, C, D, E and F, puts A, B, C in chosen and D in class.
 E and F are left in :obj:`inputAttributes`.
 Now she loads another data which has attributes A, B, C, D, E, and G. The contexts should match (the new data has all the attributes we need), but :obj:`inputAttributes` should now contain E and G, not E and F, since F doesn't exist any more, while G needs to be made available.

 You can use :obj:`ContextField` (instead of tuples and strings) for declaring any fields, but you will usually need them only for lists or, maybe, some complicated future controls.

 *****************************